 Business recruitment and expansion projects completed, community development projects completed, awards received, etc.

-The City of Lexington has been on fire this past year when it comes to economic development.
+The City of Lexington has been active in economic development.
 In the past twelve months, there have been several successful projects including;

+Housing Development—

 Orthman Manufacturing is building a new facility north of the intestate exchange, which has created 100 new jobs in the community.
 The facility will be an $11 Million investment to the community.
 Orthman had many communities vying for their expansion project, however the City of Lexington’s willingness to pave streets, extend infrastructure, provide TIF financing, and purchase their existing facility to provide equity into the project cemented the decision to expand in Lexington.

 Tyson Fresh Meats Inc. announced a $47 Million warehouse expansion project in 2014.
 Tyson could have made the expansion announcement at their other facilities, but due to the success they experience in Lexington, they chose this location.
+Discuss BiocarbN project…….

 Because of the street paving for the Orthman project, a new opportunity arose for a possible commercial/retail development.
 Before the paving was completed, the City of Lexington worked with Olsson and Associates on a design and layout for a strip mall, eating establishment, and anchor retail tenant.
 Due to their persistence, they found a developer and the site now holds a Dollar Tree, Hibbets Sports, Verizon, Charter Communications, and nail salon.
 The commercial development was a $2.5 Million investment and created 24.5 jobs.